Diogenes Syndrome and Drug Addiction

 Regardless of whether a person has been diagnosed with primary or secondary Diogenes syndrome, multiple mental health conditions may be present, especially when drug or alcohol dependency is in the picture.
 Anxiety disorders, mood disorders, and personality disorders may all co-occur beside Diogenes syndrome and addiction, and diagnosticians must make a concerted effort to uncover all existing conditions to make sure any treatment provided is thorough and customized to the individual needs of each patient.

-Treatment and Prognosis for Addiction and Diogenes Syndrome
+Prognosis for Addiction and Diogenes Syndrome

 Following the completion of detox, which is absolutely essential when substance use disorders have been diagnosed, patients with Diogenes syndrome and addiction should be enrolled in comprehensive dual diagnosis rehabilitation programs, in either an inpatient or intensive outpatient setting.